Best Google Maps Scrapers 2026 [No-Code Edition]

 ⚡ 30-Second Summary

-2. lobstr.io is my #1.
-Cleanest, most accurate output (93% of fields filled on every row, tightest geo precision, zero duplicates), cheapest at scale ($0.50/1K), and the only tool that scales horizontally via Slots.
-Trade-off: full-data speed is slow (~4 listings/min) before you add Slots.
+2. lobstr.io ... best overall, and best at scale.
+Cleanest, most accurate output (highest field-fill consistency, tightest geo, zero duplicates), the cheapest at scale ($0.50/1K basic, $2.50/1K full), and the only tool that scales horizontally (add slots, up to 100, to multiply throughput).
+Pick it for high-volume, accurate lead gen. Trade-off: full-data speed is slow before you add concurrency.

 reddit thread asking the best affordable google maps scrapers

 Most "best Google Maps scraper" lists online are recycled marketing.
-Nobody runs the same job through every tool and counts what comes back.
+Nobody actually runs the same jobs through every tool and counts what comes back.

 Here are my picks.